-Why your website needs to be mobile first?
+Why does your website need to be mobile-first?

 A mobile-first design approach ensures that your website delivers an optimal experience for mobile users while maintaining adaptability for larger screens.